HL7/fhircast-docs/docs/specification/STU1.md

 #### Event Definition Format: Context

 Describe the set of contextual data associated with this event.
 Only data logically and necessarily associated with the purpose of this workflow related event should be represented in context.
+An event SHALL contain all required data fields, MAY contain optional data fields and SHALL not contain any additional fields.

 All fields available within an event's context SHALL be defined in a table where each field is described by the following attributes:

 - **Key**: The name of the field in the context JSON object.
 Event authors SHOULD name their context fields to be consistent with other existing events when referring to the same context field.